NativeScript/docs-v7/getting-started/chapter-4.md

 <div class="exercise-end"></div>

-The code to make an HTTP call should look familiar, as it leverages the same http module you used in the previous section.
-Here, the http module's `getJSON()` method automatically takes care of formatting the backend's response as JSON.
+The code to make an HTTP call should look familiar, as it leverages the same fetch module you used in the previous section.
+Here, the fetch module's first `then()` handler converts the data from the response into JSON format, and the second `then()` handler pushes each grocery item from the response into the ObservableArray.

 If you load the app and log in with email address "tj.vantoll@gmail.com" and password "password", you should see a list of groceries that looks something like this: